A Library-Centered Ebooks and Audiobooks Marketplace

 The Palace Project is committed to offering libraries multiple and flexible licensing terms.
 Driven by the common mission of maximizing access to digital content, the goal of our ebooks work is to give libraries across the country greater control over their acquisition and delivery of content; make more diverse e-content easily available to libraries and their patrons; and to advocate for the needs of libraries in the econtent landscape.

 Focused on Patron Privacy

-The Marketplace protects patron privacy, helping libraries avoid exposing patron data to commercial vendors.
-No patron information is collected or stored by the Marketplace – it all remains on the library’s systems.
+Palace Marketplace respects patron privacy, helping libraries avoid exposing patron data to commercial vendors.
+No patron information is collected or stored by Palace Marketplace–it all remains on the library’s systems.

-The Marketplace is designed to work seamlessly with The Palace Project platform and app.
-Together, The Palace Project and the Marketplace content marketplace allow libraries to take back full control of their digital collections and maintain their library’s identity and providing a rich patron experience while protecting their privacy and data from commercial use.
+Palace Marketplace is designed to work seamlessly with The Palace Project platform and app.
+Together, The Palace Project and Palace Marketplace allow libraries to take back full control of their digital collections and maintain their library’s identity while providing a rich patron experience and protecting their privacy and data from commercial use.
 For libraries with multiple collections, it will unify the patron experience to a single interface using the Palace app for both iOS and Android devices.